COVID-19 EDUCATIONAL RESOURCES

 SOUTH AFRICAN CAREER GUIDANCE RESOURCES

 Gradesmatch technology is designed to map career data to learners, teachers, and mentors, assisting in making well-incomed career decisions to improve long-term education and career outcomes.
-The website is free for all learners and zero-rated on the Vodacom network.
+The website is free for all learners and zero-rated on all major network carriers.

 BRIDGE APP BY GRADESMATCH